+- C1

+- C2

-- ,st 2021 Original stone steps and retaining walls should be retained and conserved in place using C1 appropriate conservation methods. - Materials for new steps should be concrete or sandstone, depending on the historical C2 background and significance of their location. - Steps and ramps should be assessed for opportunities to incorporate multi-leveled pocket C3 parks with seating, amenities and vistas. - C4 Railings should be appropriate to nearby contributory items and the streetscape. - New retaining walls should be designed to be similar in character, height and materials to traditional retaining walls in the area.
+- And retaining walls should be retained and conserved in place using the operate conservation methods.
+Materials for new steps should be concrete or sandstone, depending on the historical of their location.
+Steps and ramps should be assessed for opportunities to incorpore parks with seating, amenities and vistas.
+Railings should be approximate C3

+- C4

+- .n. in charge e materials in the materials is material New retaining walls should be designed to be similar in character, height and materials to traditional retaining walls in the area.
 Appropriate materials may include sandstone and